JetBrains/kotlin/spec-docs/function-types.md

 ## How this will help reflection

-The saddest part of this story is that all `K*Function*` interfaces should be hacked identically to functions.
+`KFunction*` interfaces should be synthesized at compile-time identically to functions.
 The compiler should resolve `KFunctionN` for any `N`, IDEs should synthesize sources when needed, `is`/`as` should be handled similarly etc.